yichizhang/yichizhang.github.io/_posts/2014-12-21-app-compiles-but-crashes-on-device.markdown

 <br><br>

-Finally, I realized that the problem could be, I didn't link 'AddressBook.framework'.
+##At the end, I realized that the problem was, I didn't link 'AddressBook.framework'.

 So I went to target settings; added 'AddressBook.framework' to 'Linked Frameworks and Libraries'; cleaned project and cleaned build folder.